meiokubo-zz/emoji.zsh-theme/README.md

 - ✅ Git prompt is clean (committed)

 ## Issues
-- ✏️ emoji is breaking cursor potion to the right hover on the first charactor on Crostini terminal
+- ✏️ emoji is breaking cursor potion to the right hover on the first character on Crostini terminal